 While not a juggernaut in world cinema, Switzerland’s film industry has nonetheless produced some gems.
-Spotlighting Switzerland’s diverse culture, history, people, and heritage, each film offers a valuable insight into a small but highly distinctive European country.
+There are plenty of films that every expat should watch, but Switzerland also has a rich film history that gives insight into life in the Alpine nation.
+Spotlighting Switzerland’s diverse culture, history, people, and heritage, each Swiss movie offers a valuable insight into a small but highly distinctive European country.

 Jonah Who Will Be 25 in the Year 2000 (1976)

 Shot primarily in Geneva, writer-director Alain Tanner turns his lens on the political atmosphere surrounding the May 1968 wildcat strikes in France and the effects on eight different individuals.
 The film focuses on marginal characters, each caught between revolution and apathy in their quest to live the utopian lives.
-With mesmerising performances from the entire cast, the film is peppered with pitch perfect comic timing.
+With mesmerizing performances from the entire cast, this Swiss movie is peppered with pitch-perfect comic timing.
 Tanner was a central figure in the development and popularisation of new Swiss cinema in the late 1960s and early 1970s.
 His work is of irrefutable integrity and intelligence.
 Underrated and understated, Jonah Who Will be 25 in the Year 2000 is one such forgotten marvel.

 The Lacemaker (1977)